 Dr. Jonathon Moore taught me to always have my staff roll up patient pant legs and look for wounds.
 You will be surprised at how many of your patients have wounds.

 Every Door Direct Mail (EDDM)

 EDDM postcard mailing can be a cheap and effective way to bring in new patients.
 These can range from 16-19 cents each to mail.

 Advertise in your local community newspaper.
-The geriatric population still love and read their traditional local paper.
+The geriatric population still loves and reads their traditional local paper.

-Put up a sign in your waiting room letting people know you treat wounds.
-How many patients think you only do surgery, just treat warts, only debride nails.
+Put a sign up in your waiting room letting people know you treat wounds.
+How many patients think you only do surgery, just treat warts, or debride nails?

 Consider referrals from different sources, such as orthotists, diabetes clinics and educators, bariatric clinics, infusion clinics, sleep clinics, geriatric psychiatric programs, assisted-living providers, visiting physician services, chronic pain clinics, dermatologists, endocrinologists, dialysis clinics, and vascular surgeons.

 Ask yourself, “How can I make their lives easier?
 How can I improve their patient care?
 Why would they take the time to refer to me?”
 If a Dermatologist creates wounds doing Mohs surgery, you can help heal their wounds.
 If it will take four weeks for an Endocrinologist to get their patients into the hospital wound care clinic, you can see their patients in 24 hours.
 Set up lunch and learn and learns to teach these physicians how you can help them.